linux-training-group-1/asset-registry-config/README.md

 echo gvyuefgbvfiv | base64 --decode
 ```
 Change the password using the GUI <br>
+### Apply the docker registry lodin credentials
+Use kubectl apply
 ### Create an argo project and deploy the artifacts<br>
+Apply the Argocd application and the Kustomize config map
 ```
 kubectl apply -f argocd/
 ```